 Status stream named

 CanvasName.Status.
 This is an output stream that emits one tuple for each command sent on the Control stream, as described above, to report the success or failure of the command.
-When the Decision Table operator is running in Studio, you can see the tuples of the Status stream in the Application Output view.
+When the Decision Table operator is running in Studio, you can see the tuples of the Status stream in the Output Streams view.
+This port can be enabled/disabled with the properties mentioned in Additional Properties.
+If this port are enabled, then the EventFlow module containing the DT operator must be updated to connect streams to this port.

 The Status stream's schema is shown in the following table: